mllam/mllam-verification/README.md

 - Every plot function should have ax = None as input argument.
 If no axes is provided, a new figure with appropriate settings/features (e.g. coastlines for maps) should be created.
 Otherwise, the plot should be added to the provided axes on top of the existing plot with a zorder = 10*n, where n is an integer.
 One can also specify zorder as input argument to the plot function to place the plot at a specific place in the plot hierarchy.
 - Every plot function should have an include_persistence input argument, that defaults to True if it is possible to add persistence for the given plot type, and False if not.
 If include_persistence = True , but the plot doesn't support plotting the persistence an error should be raised.
+- If needed, the persistence should be added beforehand to the dataset for which the statistics are to be calculated, such that one can call the calculate_pipeline_statistics function just with one dataset.
 - Every plot function should take the metric to compute and plot as input argument.
 - The functions shall be callable from JupyterNotebook/Python script and the CLI.
 - The top-level plot functions should be named according to the plot they produce.
-They should not directly contain the logic to actually compute the metrics, but instead call other comput functions to do that.
+They should not directly contain the logic to actually compute the metrics, but instead call other compute functions to do that.

-- The package shall support specifying plot settings, output path for saving plots, etc. in a config file
+- Placer validering af dimensioner/coordinater efter metric beregningen da denne beregning skal laves layzily i Dask og derfor sker beregningen ikke før data skal bruges i plottet.
+- Giv plot funktionen x,y arg names der indikerer hvad der skal bruges som x og y
+- Giv plot funktionen dataarrays hvor variablerne allerede er valgt ud -> fjern variabel input argumentet.
+- Lav én compute pipeline statistics function som tager "metric" som argument og kan kalde metrik beregningen fra eksterne moduler.
+Tag udgangspunkt i den eksisterende compute_pipeline_statistics function i mllam-verification-old.

 ### Example on python functions

-In [mllam_verification.plot](https://github.com/mllam/mllam-verification/pull/2/files#diff-15c7e6b996e82bcc0f02abdd0aa702dcc8d0afae552cec7872cbc1005081c896) there is an example on a plot function that plots the single-metric-timeseries plot
+In [mllam_verification.plot] there is an example on a plot function that plots the single-metric-timeseries plot

-This plot function will call a calculate_{metric} function (located in the metrics.py module), that could look like (for metric=rmse) [this](https://github.com/mllam/mllam-verification/pull/2/files#diff-83955882ad971de54d93c75790537d89f01aaea7969c6e31109456d248aa1a20) with a persistence calculation function as shown later in that file.
+This plot function will first add persistence to the dataset for which one should calculate the statistics (only if needed), and then call a calculate_pipeline_statistics function.

-These two functions will make use of a RMSE function located in the [statistics.py](https://github.com/mllam/mllam-verification/pull/2/files#diff-938dea8677e64061150529b5d1ca7753c260b27568d2d7be0a911edefe3fbd6a) module.
-The statistics.py functions will call functions from the `scores` python package where possible and add relevant cf compliant cell_methods.
+This latter function will make use of statistics functions located in statistics.py.
+The statistics.py functions will be able to call statistics function from external packages, e.g. the `scores` python package, by simply specifying the package as an input argument, and add relevant cf compliant cell_methods.

 ## Python API
 The mllam_verification package should be structured according to this directory structure.
 As an example, the above plot function plot_single_metric_timeseries will be located in mllam_verification/plot.py .